 [This next piece is the perfect example of why I oppose “Show Don’t Tell”.
 Sometimes this is all one needs.
-There is no reason to stretch it out unless adapting it for cinema or television.
+There is no reason to stretch a story such as this out unless adapting it for cinema or television.

 Written circa 9:00 p.m. on December 27, 2018.]